vijayashreebb/event-registration/README.md

 import images as needed

 ### Step 5:
-create pages based om your need and link them
+create pages based on your need and link them

 ### Step 6:
 Validate the HTML and CSS code.